-The Company's annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and amendments to those reports filed or furnished pursuant to section 13(a) or 15(d) of the Exchange Act are available free of charge through the "Investor Relations" section of Clearway, Inc.'s website, www.clearwayenergy.com, as soon as reasonably practicable after they are electronically filed with, or furnished to, the SEC.
-The Company also routinely posts press releases, presentations, webcasts, and other information regarding the Company on Clearway, Inc.'s website.
-The information posted on Clearway, Inc.'s website is not a part of this report.
+The Company's annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and amendments to those reports filed or furnished pursuant to section 13(a) or 15(d) of the Exchange Act are available free of charge through the "Investor Relations" section of the Company's website, www.clearwayenergy.com, as soon as reasonably practicable after they are electronically filed with, or furnished to, the SEC.
+The Company also routinely posts press releases, presentations, webcasts, and other information regarding the Company on its website.
+The information posted on the Company's website is not a part of this report.